-The cars that are most affected are high end cars.
-The value of a 1-3 year old Porsche, Mercedes-Benz, BMW, Lamborghini, Aston Martin, or any other brand of like type, that prior to the accident was a top condition vehicle, are the vehicles most affected.
+The cars that are most affected in dollar amounts are high end cars.
+The value of a 1 to 3 year old Porsche, Mercedes-Benz, BMW, Lamborghini, Ferrari, or any other brand of like type, that prior to the accident was a top condition vehicle, are the vehicles most affected.
 I think we can all agree that the buyer paying that type of money for a pre owned car would only consider a top example.
-For a seller of a car that has been damaged, a low price is that there’s to offer, and even with the low price, it’s a very small market and challenging market.
+For a seller of a car that has been damaged, a low price is all that there’s to offer, and even with the low price, it’s a very small market and challenging market.
 In the market today, it’s often disclosed, and even when not, the accident is documented on a vehicle history report which anyone has access to through.

-Many reputable dealers make this information readily available to any potential buyer and go to great lengths to ensure that all of their inventory is free of any negative issues.
+Many reputable auto dealers make vehicle history information readily available to any potential buyer.
+Most franchise auto dealers go to great lengths to ensure that all of their inventory is free of any negative issues.
 This makes previously damaged vehicles of little interest to many top retailers or the clients they inventory cars for.
-In summary, both a dealer and a retail customer will pay more for a top condition car that is free of any accidents or paintwork.
-A vehicle with a negative history will have to be sold as “a deal” to a less discriminating buyer for less money than the same car without any derogatory history.
-The delta between a wholesale to wholesale or a retail to retail comparison will net similar numbers.
-That’s where Expert Auto Appraisers comes in.
-We establish what that valuation difference is and supply you the documentation needed for you to make your claim.
-In most states, in an accident that is caused by another party, you have the opportunity to not only get amount needed to repair your car, but also the amount needed to restore your cars value.
+In summary, both a dealer and a retail customer will pay more for a top condition car that is free of any accidents or prior damage.
+A vehicle with a negative history will have to be sold as “a deal” to a less discriminating buyer for less money than the same car without any accident history.
+The delta of value between a wholesale to wholesale or a retail to retail comparison will net similar numbers, and is documented in our Diminished Value Appraisal.